 Do not over mix.
 Over mixing will cause your meatloaf to become dense, making seem tuff and not as tender.
 Mix just until well combined.
 Don’t squeeze it through your fingers like a Play-Doh pumper.
 Use and easy lifting and folding motion with your hands to combine ingredients.

-I like to brush on the glaze, about 10 minutes before the finished cooking time.
-This lets the top of the meat loaf develop a crust, but enough time for the glaze to “melt” over the meat.
+I like to brush on the optional glaze, about 10 minutes before the finished cooking time.
+This lets the top of the meat loaf develop a crust, but enough time for the optional glaze to “melt” over the meat.

 I don’t know about you, but I love horseradish sauce with my meatloaf.
-And while not adding as much sodium generally as mustards or ketchup it can contribute a good bit of sodium.
+And while not adding as much sodium generally as mustard or ketchup it can contribute a good bit of sodium.
 So stay tuned for my easy low sodium horseradish sauce recipe!

 As always, please let me know how you like this recipe in the comments!
 I get motivated when I hear from you and am interested to learn about how you liked and served your Low Sodium Meatloaf.
 And please leave a comment or rating and share any tips you might have.